tnhu/kanji/README.md

 In which:

-* container: jQuery object represents the component element
+* container: jQuery object represents the component element (HTML)
 * config: configuration declared in the component (if any)

 Map your declared actions to your component's methods by implementing "on" + action methods.
 When an action accurs, there are three parameters will be passed to its handler: